- What is an accounts payable (AP) policy?

 Record keeping and policy review

-A retention policy ensures invoices, approvals, and payment records are securely and digitally stored, typically for at least seven years, to meet audit, compliance, and financial tracking needs.
-An annual policy review schedule, maintained by the accounts payable team, ensures the AP policy stays current with regulatory changes and best practices.
+A retention policy ensures you store invoices, approvals, and payment records securely and digitally, typically for at least seven years, to meet audit, compliance, and financial tracking needs.
+An annual policy review schedule, maintained by the accounts payable team, ensures your AP policy stays current with regulatory changes and best practices.

-The policy should also outline audit trail requirements, including who approved the payment, timestamps, and where the evidence is stored.
+The policy should also outline audit trail requirements, including who approved the payment, timestamps, and where you've stored the evidence.
 Be sure to specify which team members can manage and access financial records.

 Example: